gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 primarily a philosopher.
 And I will argue that they largely agree on the nature of philosophy.

-Neverthless, that basic agreement is followed by a great divergence: for Voegelin, philosophy has vital practical value: following Plato, it is a discipline for creating right order in the soul, which is the foundation of political order.
+Nevertheless, that basic agreement is followed by a great divergence: for Voegelin, philosophy has vital practical value: following Plato, it is a discipline for creating right order in the soul, which is the foundation of political order.
 To the contrary, Oakeshott sees philosophy as essentially worthless for guiding practical affairs.
-This paper will also ask from whence arises this parting of the ways.
+This paper will also ask from whence arises this parting of the ways, and demonstrate that it has significance for the history of liberalism.

 Oakeshott and Voegelin as Contemporaries
 ----------------------------------------